shikharkohli/socket-chat/README.md

 scriptio-chat
 =============
-Making a scriptio and node based based chat system
+Making a scriptio and node based based chat system.
+Also, add redis support